StackingNet: Collective Inference Across Independent AI Foundation Models: Introduction

 \section{Introduction}

-Foundation models have transformed artificial intelligence (AI), particularly in natural language processing and computer vision.
+Foundation models have transformed artificial intelligence (AI).
 Large language models (LLMs)~\cite{Zhao2023} and vision-language models (VLMs)~\cite{Zhang2024}, trained on vast and diverse datasets, now exhibit strong generalization across a wide range of tasks.
 These billion-parameter models now form the basis of modern AI systems, enabling advances in language understanding~\cite{Hendrycks2021}, visual reasoning~\cite{Antol2015}, and many more related domains.
 Their applications have further expanded to automatic code generation~\cite{Chen2021LLMcode, Liu2023}, academic writing and assistance~\cite{Milano2023}, large-scale data annotation~\cite{Tan2024}, and even research paper review~\cite{Zhuang2025, Liang2024LLMpeerreview}, reflecting their growing role in everyday computational and creative work.

 Most foundation models are developed by large organizations with access to proprietary data and extensive computational resources.
 They are typically deployed as isolated black boxes, offering little transparency regarding their training data, architectures, or optimization objectives.
 Their internal mechanisms remain opaque, and their biases and failure modes are poorly understood.
 These limitations raise concerns about explainability~\cite{Zhao2024}, trustworthiness~\cite{Liang2022}, and fairness~\cite{Jobin2019, Gallegos2024, Liang2021LLMbias}.
 Efforts in model alignment, including instruction tuning~\cite{Ouyang2022} and value alignment with human norms and legal principles~\cite{Ji2023, Jobin2019}, have improved the ethics of AI but not their coordination.